 In a broader sense make sure to regularly engage in family activities that do not include digital devices.
 Remind your child of the importance of communicating face to face with friends and relatives as opposed to doing so online.

 This is just shutting down turning off or stepping away from technology, periodically.
 It gives our mind and body the much needed break to recover from the effects overindulgence.

 You can declare a “Detox day” for the family and follow through.
 The benefits might surprise you.

-When parents have concerns, they may sometimes turn to family members other parents or professionals (child psychologists / teachers etc.) to resolve the issue.
+When parents have concerns, they may sometimes turn to family members other parents, or professionals (child psychologists/teachers, etc.) to resolve the issue.

 A community of parents and caregivers with years of experience and common sense can be a valuable source.

-In today’s world, community can be found online as well.
+In today’s world, the community can be found online as well.
 There are several Facebook groups dedicated to technology and digital parenting.